Team Skull

 Team Skull is a fictional organization introduced in the 2016 video games Pokémon Sun and Moon.
 They are residents of the fictional region Alola, based on Hawaii, who are known for harassing people for money and Pokémon in part to support themselves.
-They are led by a man named Guzma and the "big sister" of the group, Plumeria.
-One member, Gladion, is the son of Lusamine, the owner of the Aether Foundation, an organization that utilizes Team Skull towards its own ends.
+They are led by a man named Guzma.
+Other members include the "big sister" of the group, Plumeria, and Gladion, the son of Lusamine, who utilizes Team Skull towards her own ends and the primary villain of Sun and Moon.
 They have also appeared in other games, including the Pokémon Trading Card Game.

 Team Skull has been well received, being among the most popular part of Sun and Moon due to a variety of factors.
-Writer Gita Jackson attributed this popularity to them being "useless losers", and identified them as a particularly popular cosplay following the game's release.
+Kotaku writer Gita Jackson attributed this popularity to them being "useless losers", and identified them as a particularly popular cosplay following the game's release.
+They have been positively compared to other villainous teams in the series, such as Team Rocket, regarded as among the best of these teams.

 Concept and design

 A depiction of the grunts and major members: Guzma on the left, Plumeria in the middle, and Gladion on the right.

 Developed by Game Freak and published by Nintendo, the Pokémon franchise began in Japan in 1996 with the release of the video games Pokémon Red and Blue for the Game Boy.
 In these games, the player assumes the role of a Pokémon Trainer whose goal is to capture and train creatures called Pokémon.
 Players use the creatures' special abilities to combat other Pokémon, both in the wild as well as those used by other Trainers.
 Antagonistic teams are commonly found in the series committing various crimes, including stealing Pokémon.

 Created for the 2016 games Pokémon Sun and Moon, Team Skull is a street gang existing in the region of Alola, a fictional location inspired by Hawaii, and are led by a man named Guzma.
 Often coming from difficult backgrounds, they attempt to steal money in order to support themselves, and also try to steal Pokémon from other trainers.

-Guzma, the group's leader, is described as looking out for people in a similar station to his, while Plumeria serves as a "big sis" or "mom" figure to the grunts.
+Guzma, the group's leader, is described as looking out for people in a similar situation as his, while Plumeria serves as a "big sis" or "mom" figure to the grunts.
 Guzma utilizes a Pokémon named Golisopod as his strongest Pokémon.
 Plumeria, meanwhile, has a Salazzle as one of her Pokémon.
-Team Skull Grunt outfits utilize a black-and-white color palette, wearing matching uniforms incorporating skull bandanas and necklace pendants.
-Gladion, the brother of major character Lillie, also aids Team Skull during the game, serving as one of the player character's rivals.
+Team Skull Grunt outfits utilize a black and white color palette, wearing matching uniforms incorporating skull bandanas and necklace pendants.
+Gladion, the brother of major character Lillie, is also a member of the group, serving as one of the player character's rivals.